 Bid rigging is punishable by up to three years in prison and fraud, depending on the severity of the offence, by up to 10 years.
 It should also be mentioned that, pursuant to the Corporate Liability Act, corporations may also be held liable for the criminal offences of their management and employees.
 In one bid-rigging case, the defendants were subject to prison sentences ranging from nine to 11 months and fines (Austrian Supreme Court case 13 Os 34/01).
 In another case, one defendant was sentenced to six months in prison and a further 18 months of parole.
-The other defendants in the case received parole sentences of up to 20 months (Austrian Supreme Court case 13 Os 135/03 - Lower Austrian window cartel).
+The other defendants in the case received prison sentences of up to 20 months, which were suspended and the other defendants were released on probation for a three-year period (Austrian Supreme Court case 13 Os 135/03 - Lower Austrian window cartel).
 Another trial resulted in a five-year prison sentence for the defendant.
 However, in that case the defendant was charged not only for serious fraud, but also for other crimes, including embezzlement (Austrian Supreme Court case 14 Os 107/99).

 Several criminal proceedings concerning bid rigging in the tender procedures for a long-distance heating plant in Vienna are currently pending (two convictions are not yet legally binding).
 The public prosecutor's office is not only investigating the individuals involved pursuant to the Criminal Procedure Act, but also the undertakings involved in accordance with the Corporate Liability Act.
+Due to the limited number of decisions with regard to bid rigging and fraud (in cartel cases), no conclusions about a trend can be drawn.